LaMonte Wade Jr Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.2 K/9, which ranks 12th in MLB.
+- The Cardinals pitching staff is ninth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Cardinals have the 20th-ranked team ERA among all MLB pitching staffs (4.66).
+- The Cardinals' 4.48 team ERA ranks 21st among all league pitching staffs.

-- Montgomery makes the start for the Cardinals, his fifth of the season.
-He is 2-2 with a 4.84 ERA and 19 strikeouts in 22 1/3 innings pitched.
+- The Cardinals are sending Woodford (1-2) out to make his fifth start of the season.
+He is 1-2 with a 6.05 ERA and 12 strikeouts in 19 1/3 innings pitched.

-- In his most recent outing on Tuesday against the Arizona Diamondbacks, the lefty threw four innings, allowing seven earned runs while surrendering 10 hits.
+- The right-hander's last time out was on Wednesday against the Arizona Diamondbacks, when he threw five innings, surrendering four earned runs while giving up seven hits.

+- In four games this season, the 26-year-old has put up a 6.05 ERA and 5.6 strikeouts per nine innings, while allowing a batting average of .342 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.